laurabrzmeyer/papers-implementation/README.md

 | Duration | integer | Execution duration |  |
 | RunDate | datetime | Date of execution | It can be a string (format='%Y-%m-%d %H:%M:%S') |
 | Bugs | list of strings | List of bugs founded in the execution | It is mantory if the *Issue* scenario is used |

+*️⃣ The *input_data* class is responsable to manage data for experiments of S3, S22, S26, S34, and L9 methods.

 #### Columns for criteria of S22 used by us:
 | Columns | Type | Description | Specification |